 Hydrogen-aeolic energy with optimised electrolysers upstream of substation

-The Haeolus project will install two electrolysers with a combined capacity of 2 MW in the remote region of Varanger, Norway, inside the Raggovidda wind farm, whose growth is limited by grid bottlenecks.
+The Haeolus project will install a PEM electrolyser with a capacity of 2 MW in the remote region of Varanger, Norway, inside the Raggovidda wind farm, whose growth is limited by grid bottlenecks.

-The electrolysers will be one alkaline and one PEM-based, to demonstrate both technologies and their synergies.
-They will be integrated with the wind farm, hydrogen storage and a smaller fuel cell for re-electrification.
+The electrolyser will be integrated with the wind farm, hydrogen storage and a smaller fuel cell for re-electrification.

 To maximise relevance to wind farms across the EU and the world, the plant will be operated in multiple emulated configurations (energy storage, mini-grid, fuel production).